 5. Making a Desperation Purchase

-The other side of the coin with respect to mistakes buyers make in Los Angeles is making a desperation or “fed-up” purchase.
+The other side of the coin with respect to mistakes buyers make in Riverside is making a desperation or “fed-up” purchase.
 You may be tired of looking for and touring homes, but don’t give in and make a purchase simply because you’re worn down.
 Such a purchase usually lands people in a home and neighborhood they dislike – and in which they have to live for many years.